-John Fennell is part of the next generation of Canadian luge.
+John Fennell is part of the next generation ofluge.
 He was just a 14-year-old spectator at the Vancouver 2010 Winter Games, but that solidified his Olympic dream.

 Fennell was hooked after his first luge run in 2006 during a “Learn to Luge” session at Canada Olympic Park.
 He got a taste of the Olympic experience when he competed in the 2012 Youth Olympic Winter Games in Innsbruck where he finished seventh.
 John finished his 2011-2012 season ranked 1st overall internationally making him the Youth Champion for that year.
 After competing on the Junior World Cup circuit in 2012-13, Fennell made his debut at the senior world championships on his home track in Whistler in 2013 where he finished 24th.
 But his time was good enough to earn him the bronze medal in the under-23 world championships.
 That came after he had finished 13th at the 2013 World Junior Championships in Park City, Utah.
 John finished his first full season on the senior circuit in the 2013-14 season.
 He became a member of Team Canada after he competed in theSochi Olympic Games.
 After a four-run combined time, John finished 27th.